top of page

 December Event (2025)

-The second Memory Bridge Student Initiative session served as an important moment of program refinement and helped solidify several long-term decisions about activity design.
+The second Memory Canvas Project session served as an important moment for the program's growth and helped solidify several long-term decisions about activity design.
 During this event, the program experimented with air-dry clay activities rather than the pre-lined painting frames used in the first session.
-While the clay activity allowed for creative expression, it ultimately proved less effective for the memory-care environment.
-Unlike the painting activity, clay pr
+While the clay activity allowed for creative expression, it ultimately proved less effective for a memory-care environment.
+Unlike the painting activity, clay projects wer

 Sophia Suazo